ocakhasan/roman/Readme.md

 the http requests are tested to see if the returned responses are correct.

 Tests in `internal` package is used to test if roman conversion is right.

+## Error Handling

+I added some error handling logics below.

+1. Check if any query parameter or min max query parameters are provided.
+2. Check if the provided query parameters are integers
+3. Check if min value is not bigger than the max value
+4. Check if the numbers are in range.